-1. Perugia: the capital of Umbria is host to he cathedral San Lorenzo, the Oratoria di San Bernardino and the Galleria Nazionale dell'Umbria.
+1. Perugia: the capital of Umbria is host to the cathedral San Lorenzo, the Oratoria di San Bernardino and the Galleria Nazionale dell'Umbria.
 Other sights of interest are the Fontana Maggiore and the Palazzo dei Priori, built on the Piazza IV Novembre.
 Going further back in time, the Etruscan well is a prime example of hydraulic engineering and the Volumni Hypogeum a wonderfully preserved funerary monument of the same era.
-Perugia has a university, a jazz festival and some of the world's most famous chocolates, the Baci!
+Perugia has a university, a jazz festival and some of the world's most famous chocolates, the Baci Perugina!

 2. Orvieto: the town is spectacularly set on a huge piece of volcanic rock with plunging vertical cliffs.
 Despite its many buildings of Romanesque, Gothic and Renaissance inspirations, Orvieto is mostly famous for its white and black marble cathedral.
 The frescoes depicting the Apocalypse are said to have inspired Michelangelo.
 The old city well, dug in rock, is 61 meter deep and numerous man-made caves carved below the town can be visited.

 3. Spoleto: the town possesses a Roman theatre and amphitheatre, as well as a restored Roman house with mosaic floors.
 Its Festival dei Due Mondi is a lively three weeks of music, theatre and dance in the summer.
 A visit to La Rocca d'Albornoz, an impressive fortress where Lucrezia Borgia once lived, is recommended.
 On your way back, you will cross the Ponte delle Torri bridge and end your excursion with a lovely stroll in the woods.